Sound Cards

 Corsair's H80 runs three profiles, cycleable via a button on the CPU plate, predictably "low", "medium" and "high".
 The pump, in my case, is silent, but others have reported noise.
 The fans do not spin down much at all when on medium and high, and always make noise.
 On high, quite a lot of it, so those who can thermally control their fans are advised to put the pump on full and control the fans themselves.

 It is immensely effective.
-It sustained a full load highly overclocked Phenom II X4 955 BE at 3.8 GHz, which drew an estimated 220 watts, at below 70C.
+It sustained a full load highly overclocked Phenom II X4 955 BE at 3.8 GHz, at below 70C.
+(On the Phenom II this is a calibrated "Tjunction", intended to take the integrated heatspreader into account, actual die temperature would have been in the 90s)

 Of course, an overclocked Phenom II won't last anyone forever, and it was replaced by a Core i5 2500.
 The H80 was set on "low", and controlled the fans itself.